 IP washdown ratings, or codes, classify sealing effectiveness using a series of letters and numbers.
-Each code begins with the letters “IP,” denoting Ingress Protection.
-Two digits then follow these letters.
+Firstly, each code begins with the letters “IP,” denoting Ingress Protection.
+Then, two digits subsequently follow these letters.
 The first digit is intrusion protection and shows the equipment’s level of protection against ingress from solids, such as dust, dirt, and foreign objects.
 The second digit is moisture protection and indicates the level of protection against various forms of moisture and liquids (condensation, drips, sprays, submersion, etc.)

 Levels of Protection

 The IEC rates protection from ingress on a scale of 0-6.
 These levels refer to the size of the object or particle the enclosure can keep out.
 The larger the object, the lower rating it will have.
 Conversely, the smaller the particle, the high rating it will have.
 For instance, a rating of 6 means no ingress of dust is permitted.

 Levels of ingress protection against liquids are rated 0-9.
 These levels refer to the movement, depth, and pressure of water the enclosure can resist.
 The higher the number, the greater the water resistance.
 For example, a rating of 2 protects against vertically falling droplets such as condensation.
 Whereas a rating of 6 protects against high-pressure water jets, and a rating of 8 protects against submersion in water.